-Recipe — multistep chain
+Recipe — multistep from one message

 The two tools